mbari-org/ecoz2rs/README.md

 ## Installing and running

-The `ecoz2` executable is available at https://github.com/ecoz2/ecoz2rs/releases (only for Mac OS at the moment).

-You can also install it if you have a C compiler and [`Rust`](https://www.rust-lang.org/tools/install) on your machine:
+You will need a gcc compiler and [`Rust`](https://www.rust-lang.org/tools/install) on your machine:

     $ cargo install ecoz2

-> If getting C compile errors, try `$ CC=c99 cargo install ecoz2`.

 Running:

-    $ ecoz2 --help
+    $ ecoz2 help
-    ecoz2 0.1.1
+    ecoz2 0.3.0
     ECOZ2 System

     USAGE: